 Ibrahim comes with a self claimed location.
 It’s easy to miss.
 If you click on (3) in the last picture, nothing happens.
 You have to do this first:

 Click on the location, and you get this:

-We validated the mail-address (what) to a person (who) and a possible place (El-Kom, where) and were able to retrieve part of the deleted Facebook account (when).
+We found a possible mail-address (what) of a person (who) and a possible place (El-Kom, where) and were able to retrieve part of the deleted Facebook account (when).
 Not bad for a start.
 Chances are that our guy is real.

 4. Found something?
 Get rid of your sources.